 3. Person (or, their skillset) to person.

 For instance, multiple research studies(6) have found sadness to be the “longest emotion”.
 So if an event makes you feel sad, and the sadness becomes overbearing for you, since sadness lasts “longest”, the emotional pain you’re feeling is likely to last longer.

-Staying with the same example, if this event happened in the life of someone who struggles with anxiety and/ depression, and/ doesn’t have emotional wisdom skills, they are likely to have a longer struggle in resolving their emotional pain.
+Staying with the same example, if this event happened in the life of someone who struggles with anxiety and/ or depression, and/ doesn’t have emotional wisdom skills, they are likely to have a long struggle in resolving their emotional pain.

 Does Everyone Feel Emotional Pain?

-Everyone who is human with a brain structure that senses emotions, feels emotions.
-Everyone who feels emotions, will sooner or later feel emotional pain.
+Everyone, who is human, with a brain structure that senses emotions and feels emotions.
+Everyone who feels emotions will sooner or later feel emotional pain.
 Whether or not they allow themselves, consciously or subconsciously, to experience it is another story!